-Tier skilled worker route is now simpler than everAn overview of the recent changes to the Tier 2 skilled worker immigration route - also known as the points based system route.
+Tier 2 skilled worker immigration route is now simpler than everAn overview of the recent changes to the Tier 2 skilled worker immigration route - also known as the points based system route.

 Recent changes from the Isle of Man Government has seen the Tier 2 skilled worker immigration route, also known as the points based system route, simplified and replaced with two new Isle of Man worker visas:

 The Tier 2 skilled worker route previously mirrored the UK's rules and didn't reflect the Isle of Man's current skills shortage list.
-The new visa routes have streamlined the recruitment process for the employer, as they no longer need to sponsor new employees, which will save on cost and time.
+Employers no longer need to register for a costly ‘Sponsorship Licence’ to advertise and employ candidates from outside the EEA.
+This signifies a great savings in cost, time and bureaucracy.
+Employers simply request a ‘Confirmation of Employment’ (CoE) which is free of cost, if they fail to find a suitable settled worker.
 Meaning relocating employees can start their new job in the Isle of Man even quicker than before.

 The changes have been made in response to feedback received from the consultation exercise undertaken in 2017 as well as feedback from current Sponsor Licence holders and other Isle of Man employers.